nekrut/anvil-portal/content/learn/learn.md

   <!--- Add FAIR, add interoperability with other data commons, increased accessibility to complex data center--->

-## Getting Started
+## New User Onboarding Guide

-The following is a guided walk through of the  AnVIL / Terra documentation with a focus  on onboarding and preparing new users to run genomic analyses in the cloud.
+The following is a guided walk-through of the  AnVIL / Terra documentation with a focus on onboarding and preparing new users to run genomic analyses in the cloud.

 This section covers: